Sorigny

-Sorigny (/fr/) is a French commune in the Indre-et-Loire department, Centre-Val de Loire.
+Sorigny (/fr/) is a commune in the Indre-et-Loire department in the Centre-Val de Loire region of France.

-Sorigny has been twinned with the village of Box, in Wiltshire, Great Britain, since 2016.

 History

-It is a parish that was confirmed in March 1031 by a charter of Robert II of France.
+Sorigny is first mentioned in a charter of Robert II of France dated March 1031, which confirmed the parish.
 It was formerly divided into two fiefs.

 Hydrography

-The municipal hydrographic network, with a total length of 31.09 km, includes two notable rivers, the Bourdin (3.075 km) and the Montison (2.731 km), and ten small rivers that flow at certain times.
+The municipal hydrographic network, with a total length of 31.09 km, includes two notable rivers, the Bourdin (3.075 km) and the Montison (2.731 km), as well as ten intermittent streams.

 The Bourdin, with a total length of 14.8 km, rises in the commune of Louans and flows into the Indre at Veigné after crossing five communes.

 Transport

-Transport in Sorigny is managed by the Centre-Val de Loire region and trains are operated by Transdev Touraine on the Rémi rail network.
-There are links between Tours and Sorigny via lines G, H, H1 and H2.
+Public transport in Sorigny is managed by the Centre-Val de Loire region and operated by Transdev Touraine as part of the Rémi network.
+Sorigny is connected to Tours by coach routes G, H, H1 and H2.

 Economy

-In 2018, the commune planned to establish a "brand village" on 20 hectares of its territory, near the A10 autoroute.
-Sorigny belongs to the Touraine Indre Valley community of towns (Communauté de communes Touraine Vallée de l'Indre).
+In 2018, the commune announced plans to establish an outlet shopping village on 20 hectares near the A10 autoroute.

+Sorigny is part of the Touraine Vallée de l'Indre intercommunal authority (Communauté de communes Touraine Vallée de l'Indre).